ShegzBit/git_file/README.md

 ![git\_file -t](git_file%20-t)

-Thanks for using my utility feel free to suggest new features and I'll look into it when I'm free You can conect with me on
+Thanks for using my utility feel free to suggest new features and I'll look into it when I'm free You can connect with me on

 Linkedin: [Feranmi Awotubo](https://www.linkedin.com/in/feranmi-awotubo-a2ba2b263/)